Crunching the Numbers

 Step 4: Plotting the Results

 O.K.
-Now you have every scenario plotted with its Impact/Probability score.
+Every possible scenario has been evaluated and had its Impact/Probability score assigned.
 Now it’s time to assign it a spot on a grid.
 Plot out all the events, using their corresponding numbers in the worksheet as the marker on the grid.
 The vertical scale shows the Impact Value (0 to 10) and the horizontal scale represents the Probability (0 to 100%).

 Every event will end up plotted into one of the four quarters on the grid: Red, Yellow, Blue and Green according to their Probability and Impact.
 The Red Zone is the upper right quadrant, the Yellow Zone is the upper left quadrant, the Blue Zone goes on the lower right quadrant and the Green Zone goes on the lower left.